 2 Days in Paris, France: Day 1

 On your first day of the trip, we do recommend that you visit the most popular and globally-renowned landmarks.
-This is just in case you are unable to proceed with the rest of the tour.
 Luckily, most of these landmarks are within proximity to one another.

 As such, you will not have to walk longer to be able to access them.
-This means limited inconvenience and greatly reduced costs of transportation.
+This limits inconvenience and significantly reduced costs of transportation.
 Here are some of the places to start with:

 Louvre Museum at the Right Bank of the Seine

 Louvre Museum is yet another well-known of Paris building structures and facilities.
 It is also a landmark art museum which has a vast collection of artwork of all kinds.
 The facility once served as a historic palace.

-It houses huge art collections, mostly from the Roman sculptures to da Vinci’s “Mona Lisa.”
+It houses substantial art collections, mostly from the Roman sculptures to da Vinci’s “Mona Lisa.”
 Its strategic and central location means limited hassles to access and fairer degree of convenience as well.

 Cathédrale Notre-Dame de Paris

 Cathédrale Notre-Dame de Paris is an iconic Gothic church located at the heart of Paris.
 It traces its origins way back to the 13th-century and has some flying buttresses and gargoyles.
 The cathedral has played some significant roles in the spiritual and political life of France.

 You need not necessarily be a Catholic or a Christian for that matter to be able to make some good out of this building.
 Its breathtaking appearance coupled with beautiful architecture is both great for sightseeing and photography.

-(Note: In April 2019, Notre-Dame, was largely damaged by fire.
+(Note: In April 2019, Notre-Dame, was primarily damaged by fire.
 You need to check if you can visit in your 2 days in Paris travel).

 Arc de Triomphe at the Champs-Élysées